savonet/book/video.md

 - the encoder we have chosen operates directly on streams in FFmpeg's raw format (because we use an `%ffmpeg` encoder with `%audio.raw` and `%video.raw` streams).

+Two properties of filter graphs are worth knowing before building a complicated one.
+Firstly, a graph is a single source, whatever the number of outputs you take out of it.
+All the outputs are produced together and share one buffer, one set of track marks and one availability.
+A track mark reaching any output therefore ends every output of that graph.
+This is why we pass the audio through `myfilter` above instead of leaving it aside.
+This is also why the outputs must be consumed at roughly the same rate: the data of the fastest output accumulates while Liquidsoap waits on the slowest one.
+Past `settings.ffmpeg.filter_max_buffer`, 10 seconds by default, Liquidsoap raises an error rather than let the buffer grow without bound.

+Secondly, a graph lives as long as its inputs produce data.
+When an input becomes unavailable, Liquidsoap flushes the data held by the filters and destroys the graph.
+A new graph is created from scratch when the input comes back.
+A short gap thus costs nothing but the internal state of the filters, which starts again from zero: a `loudnorm` filter measures the loudness of the new graph as it would on a fresh stream.
+Filters with a long settling time are therefore a poor match for a source which often becomes unavailable.
+Give such a graph an input which is always available, using `mksafe`\indexop{mksafe} for instance.

 <!--